raygj/vault-content/use-cases/active-directory-use-cases/readme.md

-# Vault Active Directory Check In | Check Out, Service Account Management, and AD Auth Walkthrough
+# Vault Active Directory Check Out | Check In, Service Account Management, and AD Auth Walkthrough

-- both Check-In and Auth require a working Active Directory configuration, so both workflows are presented since end users will auth to Vault with AD, then access Service Accounts managed by Vault
+- both Check-Out/In and Auth require a working Active Directory configuration
-- the Check-In | Check-Out workflow is based on a target set of accounts that Vault will manage (rotate password based on admin-define TTLs)
+- the Check-Out | Check-Out workflow is based on a target set of accounts (library) that Vault will manage (blind rotation when account is "checked in")
-- the Auth workflow is for authenticating to Vault, via Active Directory
+- the Auth workflow is for authenticating to Vault using Active Directory accounts

 ## background and assumptions